 On 24 June 1994, just four days after the mass shooting, a B-52 plane crashed on an air show practice flight at Fairchild Air Force base.
 The pilot, Lt Col Arthur ‘Bud’ Holland, had attempted a full 360 degree turn around the control tower at a low altitude where he lost control of the aircraft.

-The huge plane went down in front of horrified ground crew and the wife and children of Col. McGeehan, the co-pilot on the flight, who were there to celebrate his last flight before he retired.
-Upon impact with the ground the place exploded into flames.
+The huge plane went down in front of the horrified ground crew and the wife and children of Col. McGeehan, the co-pilot on the flight, who were there to celebrate his last flight before he retired.
+Upon impact with the ground, the place exploded into flames.
 All four crew members on board, Bud Holland and his co-pilot, Mark McGeehan, the navigator Ken Huston and observer Robert Wolff, were killed.
-Bud Holland was an excellent pilot with a good track record however, he began flying aggressively, performing low fly overs and manoeuvres to please the crowd rather than adhere to safety.
+Bud Holland was an excellent pilot with a good track record however, he began flying aggressively, performing low flyovers and maneuvers to please the crowd rather than adhere to safety.

 “Based upon clear and convincing evidence, my opinion is that the 24 June 1994 aircraft accident was the result of pilot error, crew error, and several breakdowns in supervision and leadership.
 The accident was preventable.” – Colonel McConnell

-Both Dean Mellberg and Bud Holland displayed behaviour which others recognised as red flags.
-Behaviour which caused enough concern for it to be reported through the appropriate channels in expectation that action would be taken.
+Both Dean Mellberg and Bud Holland displayed behavior which others recognized as red flags.
+Behavior which caused enough concern for it to be reported through the appropriate channels in the expectation that action would be taken.
 In both cases, this action did not materialize and the events on two separate days in one week in June 1994 will be a lasting reminder as to why warning signs should always be addressed.
 In Warnings Unheeded, Andy Brown has encapsulated the importance of these lessons and provided a book which serves a very important purpose.